Shopify/polaris/polaris.shopify.com/content/components/actions/button.md

   - fileName: button-plain.tsx
     title: Plain
     description: Use for less important or less commonly used actions since they’re less prominent.
 For example, plain buttons are used as actions in cards.
-  - fileName: button-plain-monochrome.tsx
+  - fileName: button-tertiary.tsx
-    title: Plain monochrome
+    title: Tertiary
-    description: Use for less important or less commonly used actions where matching the current text color is desired.
-For example in the InlineError component.
+    description: Use for tertiary actions.
+Can be paired with any other button style to create visual variation.
-  - fileName: button-plain-destructive.tsx
+  - fileName: button-plain-critical.tsx
-    title: Plain destructive
+    title: Plain critical
     description: Use for actions that will delete merchant data or be otherwise difficult to recover from.
-Since they’re less prominent, use for less important or less commonly used destructive actions.
+Since they’re less prominent, use for less important or less commonly used critical actions.
 For example, plain buttons are used as actions in cards.
   - fileName: button-primary.tsx
     title: Primary
     description: Use to highlight the most important actions in any experience.
 Don’t use more than one primary button in a section or screen to avoid overwhelming merchants.
-  - fileName: button-destructive.tsx
+  - fileName: button-primary-critical.tsx
-    title: Destructive
+    title: Primary critical
     description: Use when the action will delete merchant data or be otherwise difficult to recover from.
-Destructive buttons should trigger a confirmation dialog before the action is completed.
-Be thoughtful about using destructive buttons because they can feel stressful for merchants.
+Critical buttons should trigger a confirmation dialog before the action is completed.
+Be thoughtful about using critical buttons because they can feel stressful for merchants.
-  - fileName: button-slim.tsx
-    title: Slim
-    description: Use when a table or list has a set of actions on each item to avoid making items taller than they need to be.
-Don’t use slim buttons for primary actions.
   - fileName: button-large.tsx
     title: Large
     description: Use for the main call to action in empty states or for calls to action shown with large illustrations.